rackerlabs/support-how-to/content/skype-for-business/hosted-microsoft-lync-at-rackspace-deployment-guide.md

 ---

-Hosted Microsoft Lync is a unified communications tool that offers secure instant Mmessaging, video chat, file transfer, and presence to users from desktop and mobile devices.
+Hosted Microsoft Lync is a unified communications tool that offers secure instant messaging, video chat, file transfer, and presence to users from desktop and mobile devices.
 It is available as an add-on for Rackspace Hosted Exchange 2013 email platform.